A Look Back at the Cal Ripken Rookie Card

 1982 Topps Traded Cal Ripken Jr. Baseball Card #98T

-Ripken’s Topps Traded rookie card is the holy grail of all the Ripken rookie cards.
+Ripken’s Topps Traded rookie card is the most desirable of the two Topps Ripken rookie cards.
 The ‘traded’ refers to Topps introducing new players via a team trade or the minors.

 Since there are two Topps Ripken’ Rookie’ cards, and one includes two other players, this card has become the more sought-after of the two because it only features Ripken.

-In addition, there are quite a few PSA 10 GEM Mint-rated cards, making them quite valuable.
+In addition, there are only a few PSA 10 GEM Mint-rated cards, making them quite valuable.
+The Topps traded card is one of the most valuable collectibles of the early 1980s Topps cards for anyone investing in the hobby.

-How Much is a Cal Ripken Jr Rookie Card Worth?
+How Much is a 1982 Topps Traded Cal Ripken Jr Rookie Card Worth?

 Design